Hyperbolic Poincare Projection

 New Design Packs Two Qubits into One Superconducting Junction

-Quantum computers are potentially revolutionary devices and the basis of a growing industry.
-However, their technology isn’t standardized yet, and researchers are still studying the physics behind the diverse ways to build these quantum devices.
+Quantum computers are the basis of a growing industry.
+However, their technology isn’t standardized yet, and researchers are still studying the physics that goes into quantum devices.
 Even the most basic building blocks of a quantum computer—qubits—are still an active research topic.
+In an article in the journal Physical Review A, JQI researchers proposed a way to use the physics of superconducting junctions to let each function as more than one qubit.